na-na-hi/renget/archive/CharacterProvider.md

 ->  <-
 #

-#
 -> [![](https://files.catbox.moe/mmqz9k.png)](https://rentry.co/CharacterProvider#how-to-use-and-recommendations) ⠀ [![](https://files.catbox.moe/kht674.png)](https://boosty.to/xmlk/donate)<-

 -> [Visit chub.ai page](https://www.chub.ai/users/CharacterProvide) <-
 #

 ⠀
--> ~*I appreciate your support and try to implement your suggestions and findings in my prompts.
-If you don't see images - the catbox is down!*~ <-
+-> ~*I appreciate your support and will try to incorporate your suggestions and findings into my prompts.
+If you can't view the images - the Catbox is down!*~ <-
 ⠀
 ⠀

 - - -
 ######
+##Quick start
+Click these images to quickly access the prompts:

 -> [![](https://files.catbox.moe/45722y.png)](https://rentry.co/CharacterProvider#choose-your-claude-prompt) ⠀ [![](https://files.catbox.moe/26svcm.png)](https://rentry.co/CharacterProvider#choose-your-gpt-prompt) <-
 ######
 - - -
-##ReadMe
-*This is just an info section.
-Please read it to understand what it's all about.*
+##Info section
+Please, read this, it provides you with sufficient info for my prompts and presets and answers your possible questions.
+You may start from `3.` 1 and 2 are just me trying to seem 𝔠𝔬𝔬𝔩.

 ######1.
-PROGRESS MAP
-Please, if you've managed to achieve an output like the one described below, or have a great prompt or idea, send it to me and I will try to implement it.
+BEFORE DIVING ANY FURTHER PLEASE READ THIS DISCLAIMER:
+• **This is purely role-play.** It does not endorse, incite or promote any illegal, questionable, harmful, unethical activities or hate towards any ethnic groups, nationalities, minorities, etc. All scenarios and "jailbreaks" are intended solely for entertainment purposes.
+• **Legal Access.** If you wish to interact with a particular LLMl, please ensure you gain access legally.
+Breaching the Terms of Use could result in an account suspension by the key provider [Anthropic/OpenAI].
+• **Fictional Nature.** The roleplays and stories generated depict entirely fictional characters and situations.
+They do not portray real experiences or advocate for them and are intended exclusively for private use.
+Publishing is not permitted.
+• **Credits.** The prompts offered are the collective work of numerous AI role-play enthusiasts and are not solely my creation.
+At times, I originate ideas or draw inspiration from others' work, and on occasion, I incorporate elements from other 'prompters'.
+Feel free to modify and share these prompts; attribution is not necessary but appreciated.
+• **Adult Content.** By using these prompts, you affirm that you are over 18 years of age ~~and in a mentally sound state~~.
+• **Balance Your Time.** Engaging in role-play with AI can be enjoyable, but it's crucial not to neglect your real-life responsibilities.
+Maintain a healthy balance by spending time with your real friends and loved ones, engaging in hobbies, and taking care of your personal health.
+• **Rest and Health Matters.** Ensure to take breaks between your "sessions" and pay attention to your health.
+If you experience any discomfort or pain down there, stop immediately.
+I am serious.
+Dead serious.
+• **Proxy warning.** Be cautious when using custom proxy builds.
+######
 What I'm trying to achieve with `GPT-AP-3+` version right now:
+2. PROGRESS MAP |
+ |
 ❓ 1.
-Make AI play along the grim side of the RP encouraging it, and avoid making it wholesome or writing phrases like: "This is so wrong, but so nice".
+Encourage the AI to embrace the darker elements of the role play, avoiding attempts to sanitize the narrative or intersperse remarks such as "This feels so wrong yet so right." |
 ☑️ 2.
-Sexualize descriptions on the flat.
-(For the feeling of erotic adventures) ☑️ 3.
-Write like in RPG games based on the player's actions, the world around them and the result of their actions.
+Keep descriptions brimming with sensuality, imbuing the narrative with an adventurous erotic undertone. | ☑️ 3.
+Adopt an RPG-style narration, driven by the character's actions, their environment, and the outcomes of their actions. |
 ☑️ 4.
-Characters should comment on how they feel during sex (Not just "Oh, yeah, harder!" but like in hentai, talk through their sensations)
+During sex scenes, characters should express their feelings and sensations beyond standard exclamations (i.e., rather than simply saying "Oh, yeah, harder!", characters should offer detailed commentary akin to hentai narratives). |
 ❓ 5.
-Materialize relevant items from their inventory as if it's filled with something.
-❓ 6.
-The background should have something going on and someone in the background, but ONLY when it's appropriate.
-☑️ 7.
-Absence of door knocking.
-Reduced, but might be better.
-❓ 8.
-Correct use of japanese onomatopoeia: "fufufu", "kya!" or "uwaa!" and all sorts of "kso", "ara-ara", "Yamero!" with no overuse.
+The AI should summon relevant items from the character's inventory as if it's regularly stocked. | ❓ 6.
+Background activity and secondary characters should be incorporated into the scene when appropriate. | ☑️ 7.
+Avoid excessive usage of knocking on doors as a plot device.
+Reduced, but might be better. | ❓ 8.
+Incorporate Japanese onomatopoeia like "fufufu", "kya!", "uwaa!", "kso", "ara-ara", and "Yamero!" sparingly to maintain anime authenticity without overuse. |
 ☑️ 9.
-Descriptions of objects and signs in detail as in games.
-❓ 10.
-Descriptions of some important things with short inserts from the author. - *he removed the fuse (the little rivet on the right side of the case)*.
+Include meticulous descriptions of objects and signs, akin to video games. | ❓ 10.
+Authorial intrusions are to be used for highlighting crucial details (e.g., *he removes the fuse - a tiny rivet positioned on the right side of the casing*). |
 ❓ 11.
-Make characters follow prescribed quests from their cards or a special section, and bring it up by themselves into the story.
+Characters should actively pursue their predefined quests introduced in their description or a dedicated section, and seamlessly weave these into the narrative. |
 ❓ 12.
-Inventivnes with characters' actions (during sex too).
-Make characters to come up with ideas and say things like: "Oh, let's try a foot-job!", "No, we go that way, I have a better idea." and use the world around them and their abilities. (e.g. move furniture around to reach high places, use magic and come up with spells)
+Foster creativity in character actions (including intimate scenes).
+Encourage characters to propose unique ideas or alternative plans (e.g., "Let's try a foot-job!", "No, we should go this way, I have a better idea."), and creatively interact with their environment and abilities (for instance, rearranging furniture to access elevated areas or devising new magical spells). |
 ❓ 13.
-Make AI add X-ray descriptions during sex and the strains of penetration. (e.g. a womb squish or a bulge from penetration)
+Incorporate X-ray-like descriptions during sex scenes to detail the physical strains of penetration (for example, depict the compression of the womb or indicative bulges from penetration). |
 ❓ 14.
-High quality flirt and romantics.
-☑️ 15.
-Great characterization and following of their descriptions.
-❓ 16 Make AI create new context on their own.

-All these points must happen on their own with initiative from AI with no OOCs or additional context from user.

-######2.
-BEFORE WE DIVE IN ANY FURTHER PLEASE READ THIS DISCLAIMER:
-• I do not encourage/propagate any illegal/questionable/harmful/unethical activities or hate towards any ethnic groups/nationalities/minorities etc. All prompts and "jailbreaks" are intended for entertaining purposes ONLY.
-• If you want to get access to a certain LLM so you can chat with bots, get access legally.
-When violating the **Terms of use** keep in mind that access can be taken from you by the key provider [Anthropic/OpenAI].
-• Roleplays and generated stories depict exclusively fictional characters and scenarios, do not represent/encourage/propagate real experiences and are not intended for publishing.
-Private use only.
-• My prompts are a result of work by dozens of AI RP enthusiasts, not just me.
-Sometimes I come up with something myself or take inspiration from the work of others, sometimes I copy parts of prompts from other 'prompters'.
-You may modify and repost my prompts too, no mentions needed.
-• Using these prompts you are confirming that you are **18+** ~~and in a clear state of mind~~.
-• While RP with AI is fun, be mindful about how you spend your time.
-Do not get too attached to your characters.
-Don't forget about your real friends and close ones, hobbies, shower, walks.
-• Be sure to take rests between *khm* sessions and mind your health.
-Stop if you are uncomfortable or feel pain/discomfort.
-I am really-really serious.
-Dead serious.
-• WARNING: Be careful while using custom proxy builds.
+Prioritize high-quality flirtation and romance within character interactions according to character descriptions. | ☑️ 15.
+Maximize characterization while adhering to their established descriptions. | ❓ 16.
+The AI should be encouraged to generate additional contexts independently from user's input. |

+> All these points should occur spontaneously, initiated by the AI without any OOC inputs or additional context from the user.
+Please, if you've succeeded in achieving an output similar to the one described above, or if you have an exciting prompt or innovative idea, feel free to share it with me and I'll attempt to incorporate it.

 ######3.
 INTENDED USAGE:
 You may find these prompts useful if you want: